Scr4pe/CSV_Lens/README.md

 * Basic searching Algorithm (spaces, NA and other blacklisted variables)
 * The application use the first 10 lines of your data as sample and search for differences between sample and rest of your data

+### Tutorial

+* Put in the path of your csv file
+* Put in the numbers of lines to skip to the data
+* Select which Alogorithm to use

 ### *Under Construction*